 6. Check the prices on the airlines' websites

 Don't blindly trust flight search engines.
 When you see good deals, it is a wise decision to pick the top three and check them out on the airlines' websites.
 Sometimes the search engine may not show the correct price or the flight on the airlines' websites may be cheaper than the search engine.
 So this little investment of time can definitely be worth it, and in fact, some people have confidence issues with flight search engine results as they sometimes lead to websites you have never heard of before.

 7. Earn miles

-Most airlines use miles programs to attract new customers and to strengthen loyalty with existing customers.
-Miles give you discounts on flights, flight upgrades to a higher class, or other products from companies that work with the airline.
-Now people think they can never earn enough miles and that is why they don't register in the programs.
+Most airlines use mileage programs to attract new customers and strengthen loyalty with existing customers.
+Miles give you discounts on flights, flight upgrades to a higher class or other products from companies that work with the airline.
+Now people think they can never earn enough miles, so they don't enroll in the programs.

-In my experience, free registration is often unexpectedly worthwhile.
-Many mileage programs also reward customers who buy products from partners, for example in the supermarket or at the petrol station.
-So you collect bonus miles in everyday life when you pay for other things.
-After a while, this can really pay off as you can get priority status upon check-in, lounge access, priority boarding, or redeeming your miles for a free flight to the US!
-The most useful mileage programs are often those that apply to many different airlines, such as the Miles & More program, which allows you to redeem miles on all Star Alliance airlines.
+I have found that free registration is often unexpectedly worthwhile.
+Many miles programs also reward customers who buy products from partners, for example in the supermarket or at the gas station.
+So you collect bonus miles in everyday life when paying for other things.
+After some time this can really pay off as you can get priority status at check-in, lounge access, priority boarding or when redeeming your miles to get a free flight to the US!
+The most useful mileage programs are often those that apply to many different airlines, including the Miles & More program, which allows you to redeem miles on all Star Alliance airlines.